YoBa0/hate-speech-detection/README.md

 This project is a full-stack web application that detects hate speech in Arabic text using NLP and AI techniques.
 It consists of a Flask backend, a React + Vite frontend, and a PostgreSQL database.

 👥 **Project Authors**
+- Boulahbel Heythem

+- Baha Youcef

+- Ayoub Mohammed Ikbal

 - Bellibel Douaa

 - Habbati Malak

-- Baha Youcef

-- Ayoub Mohammed Ikbal

-- Boulhbal Haitem
 ---

 ## 🗂️ Project Structure